BF-FrontEnd-class-2024/All-about-tree/README.md

-# Name of project
+# All About Tree

-> A longer description
+> Simple website to give you information about trees.

 ## Table of contents